 - Due to the legalities students under 16 must not have tattoos. - The Academy allows students to have some creativity with regards to hair styles.
-We advise that students discuss any plans to have a new hairstyle with their Progress Lead and/or Lead Coach and seek permission before they go ahead and create their look, as some hairstyles are not permitted, this includes 'tram-lines' and a shaved head.
+We advise that students discuss any plans to have a new hairstyle with their college office and seek permission before they go ahead and create their look as some hairstyles are not permitted: this includes 'tram-lines' and a shaved head.